ivanleomk/ivanleomk.github.io/docs/blog/posts/simple-mcps.md

 ### Monetized Specialisation

 As MCPs mature, we'll likely see a marketplace economy emerge around specialized AI services.
 Similar to how app stores transformed mobile development, MCP marketplaces could enable developers to monetize capabilities through subscriptions or usage-based pricing.
+This isn't a hypothetical situation with some hosted MCP providers already handling up to 18,000 requests daily as of this post.

+This shows clear product-market fit with Cline recently launching its own MCP marketplace to allow developers to monetise specialised services in the form of MCP servers.
 This specialization creates better economics for all: users get more capable systems, model providers focus on core reasoning, and specialists monetize their domain expertise in areas like financial analysis, medical knowledge, or creative tools.

 The success of this ecosystem will depend on balancing openness with quality controls.
 As with all platform economies, network effects will be crucial—the most valuable MCP services will be those that integrate seamlessly with the widest range of other tools.
 The emerging landscape might resemble cloud infrastructure markets, where specialized providers offer components that developers can combine into comprehensive solutions for specific use cases.

-Here are two concise paragraphs exploring the economic aspects of MCPs, including the first-mover advantage for service providers:

-## The Economics of an MCP Ecosystem

-As MCPs mature, we'll likely see a marketplace economy emerge around specialized AI services.
-Similar to how app stores transformed mobile development, MCP marketplaces could enable developers to monetize capabilities through subscriptions or usage-based pricing.
-This specialization creates better economics for all: users get more capable systems, model providers focus on core reasoning, and specialists monetize their domain expertise in areas like financial analysis, medical knowledge, or creative tools.

-Service providers who embrace MCPs early will gain significant competitive advantages.
-E-commerce platforms, travel agencies, and financial institutions that offer standardized MCP endpoints will become the preferred partners for AI systems, driving higher engagement and capturing market share.
-Much like how businesses that adopted mobile-first approaches dominated the smartphone era, companies that provide AI-native interfaces through MCPs will set customer expectations and establish themselves as industry leaders.
-This first-mover advantage extends beyond just visibility—these early adopters will help shape the protocol standards themselves, potentially influencing how entire industries interact with AI systems for years to come.

 ## Conclusion